Subelliptic estimates from Gromov hyperbolicity: Visual metrics and normalizing maps

-Hence for each $r > 0$, there exists some number with the desired property.
-Then for $r > 0$ fixed, let $\wt{D}_1(r)$ be the infimum of all numbers satisfying the conclusion of the lemma.
+\begin{proof} For $r > 0$ fixed, let $\wt{D}_1(r)$ be the infimum of all numbers satisfying Lemma~\ref{lem:D1}.
 Notice that $\wt{D}_1(r)$ itself may not satisfy the lemma and so we define $D_1(r): = r + \wt{D}_1(r)$.
-Then clearly $D_1$ is non-decreasing and satisfies the conclusion of the lemma.
+Then, by definition, $\wt{D}_1$ is non-decreasing and so $D_1$ is increasing.
+Further, $D_1$ satisfies Lemma~\ref{lem:D1}.